Sereg20/Task_Center/BTP_config/4 Config BTP for S4HANA/README.md

 ![RFC Destination](./Images/2.3.1.png "RFC Destination")

-As a result, the RFC Destination is created and displayed in Destinations table
+As a result, the RFC Destination has been created and displayed in Destinations table